For an author and self-publisher, there are many ways to promote your book online.

 Of course, you are using social media to promote your book.

 But it’s not as effective as it used to be.

 So it might be time to think about creating alternatives that you can use for more variety and interest.

-In an earlier post, I wrote about Five Ideas To Promote Your Book, which you may also want to read.
+In an earlier post, I wrote about The Best Ways To Promote Your Book.

 1. Write new articles about your book.